piotrpolak/pepiscms/README.md

 ![System logs](docs/screens/MODULES_SYSTEM_LOGS.png)

 ## Demo

 A demo application is automatically deployed to Heroku and can be reached at:

 * [https://pepiscms-demo.herokuapp.com/](https://pepiscms-demo.herokuapp.com/)

+Demo application sources can be found at [https://github.com/piotrpolak/pepiscms-demo](https://github.com/piotrpolak/pepiscms-demo).

-Please note the demo application contents are automatically cleared up each time a new version is deployed.
+*Please note that the contents of the demo deployment are automatically cleaned up each time a new version is deployed.*

 ## Some history

 PepisCMS was started in 2007 as an experimental academic project.
-The system is written on top of the [CodeIgniter framework](https://codeigniter.com/) and during its lifespan it has been fluently ported from CodeIgniter version 1.5.4 to 3.1.* (and counting).
+Since the very beginning the system was designed on top of the [CodeIgniter framework](https://codeigniter.com/) and during its lifespan it has been fluently ported from CodeIgniter version 1.5.4 to 3.1+.
+Back in 2007 [CodeIgniter framework](https://codeigniter.com/) was a reasonable choice for a PHP framework.

-As 2018, the project is **fully functional** (and really fast) but you should be aware that its source code is quite far away from php latest architectural styles and by some it might be considered a **legacy** (and that would not be offensive, see its [maintainability score](https://codeclimate.com/github/piotrpolak/pepiscms) at Code Climate).
+As 2018, the project is **fully functional** (and really fast) but one should be aware that its source code is quite far away from php latest architectural styles.

+As 1.0.0 a support for composer dependency management has been added, additionally some of the code has been rewritten in the PSR style and benefits from PSR class autoloading.

 ## Development philosophy

-During all those years the project has been developed using a very conservative approach and manually tested on multiple deployments prior to releasing a stable version.
+The project has been developed using a very conservative approach and manually tested on multiple deployments prior to releasing a stable version.
 This made it possible to keep regression to minimum but in time of TDD and automatic builds this approach is obsolete.

 ### Becoming open source